The inverse square law and the sound intensity as sound energy quantity sound pressure - sengpielaudio

 distant from a spherical radiator of the zeroth order

-"Ear people" like sound engineers and sound designers are mainly
+Sound engineers and sound designers (ear people) are mainly

 interested in sound field quantities and consider more the sound pressure